 Why You Should Stop Using GA4 (And What Beginners Should Use Instead)

-If you landed on this guide, you’ve probably tried Google Analytics 4, found it overwhelming, and started searching for a simpler way to understand who visits your WordPress site.
-You’re not alone.
+If you landed on this guide, you have probably tried Google Analytics 4, found it overwhelming, and started searching for a simpler way to understand who visits your WordPress site.
+You are not alone.
 GA4 was rebuilt for large enterprise teams — its event-based data model, sampled reporting, and cookie-consent headaches make it a genuinely poor fit for bloggers, small businesses, and anyone who just wants clear, honest numbers about their traffic.

 Here is exactly why thousands of site owners are switching away from GA4 right now: